CMC06/Chelsea-CarrollFullStackBankingApplication/README.md

 ## How to Run

 This application runs in the web browser.
 Please do not use any of your real username or password credentials as this is not a fully secured application and is meant for demonstration purposes only.
+If you do use your personal information, please delete it once you are done with your demo of the account.

 ## Current Features